wjzhengsh/blockchain/howto/ibp-console-manage.md

 2. Above the cluster overview screen, click **Kubernetes Dashboard**.
 3. Inside the Kubernetes dashboard, use the left navigation **Namespace** drop-down list to change to the namespace for your {{site.data.keyword.blockchainfull_notm}} Platform service instance that you discovered above.
 4. On the left navigation, click **Pods** to view the list of node pods that you have deployed.
 5. Click on a pod.
-Then click **View logs** on the top menu to open the logs of your node.
+Then click **Logs** on the top menu to open the logs of your node.
 Above the logs, you can use the drop-down menu after **Logs from** to view the logs from the different containers within the pod.
 For example, your peer and the state database (CouchDB for example) run in different containers and generate different logs.

 By default, the logs of your nodes are collected locally within your cluster.
-You can also use the {{site.data.keyword.cloud_notm}} Log Analysis service or a third-party service to collect, store, and analyze the logs from your network.
+You can also use {{site.data.keyword.cloud_notm}} services or a third-party service to collect, store, and analyze the logs from your network.
 For more information, see [Logging and monitoring for the {{site.data.keyword.IBM_notm}} Kubernetes Service](https://cloud.ibm.com/docs/containers?topic=containers-health#health){: external}.
 It is recommended that you take advantage of the [{{site.data.keyword.cloud_notm}} LogDNA](https://cloud.ibm.com/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-kube#kube){: external} service that allows you to easily parse the logs in real time.

 ### Viewing your smart contract container logs
 {: #ibp-console-manage-console-container-logs}

 If you encounter issues with your smart contract, you can view the smart contract, or chaincode, container logs to debug an issue:

-- Open your Kubernetes dashboard and click the peer pod where the smart contract is running.
+- Open your Kubernetes dashboard, filter on your [namespace](#ibp-console-manage-console-node-logs), and click the peer pod where the smart contract is running.
-- Click the `exec` link from your dashboard to exec into the pod.
+- Click the `Logs` link from your dashboard.
 By default it points to peer container.
-- Switch to the `dind` container by selecting it from the drop-down list.
+- Switch to the `fluentd` container by selecting it from the drop-down list.

-- Run the command `docker ps -a` to see the list of chaincode containers.
-- Run `docker logs <chaincode-container-ID>` by replacing `<chaincode-container-ID>` with the ID of your chaincode container.
+All of your smart contract logs are visible in this window and can be downloaded using the download icon on the panel.

 ## Installing patches for your nodes
 {: #ibp-console-manage-patch}